zbmed-semtec/hybrid-doc-relevance-training/code/fasttext/pre/README.md

 Pipeline Steps:
 + Hyperparameter Optimization: Utilizes Optuna to search for the best hyperparameters for the fastText model.
-+ Model Training: Trains the fastText model with the optimal hyperparameters using 80% of the training split data.
++ Model Training: Trains the fastText model with the optimal hyperparameters using 90% training split data.
-+ Embedding Generation: Generates embeddings for the remaining 20% of the test split data using the trained model.
++ Embedding Generation: Generates embeddings for 5% validation split data using the trained model.
 + Cosine Similarity Computation: Calculates cosine similarities for the generated embeddings.
 + Precision@N Calculation: Computes Precision@N scores, a measure of the relevance of retrieved documents, for the obtained cosine similarities.
 + NDCG Score Calculation: Computes normalized discounted cumulative gain (NDCG) scores, which assesses the quality of ranked search results based on relevance assessments.